serfrae/fsp-whitelist/README.md

 Because of some trauma I got from trying to implement support for both versions of the token program, both the CLI and the program will check the mint for the owner and use that to pass the correct token program.

 ## Usage - Seller
+`wl-stuk --help` will provide information on each command and subcommand

 ```
 wl-stuk init <MINT> <TREASURY> <PRICE> <BUY_LIMIT> [WHITELIST_SIZE] [ALLOW_REGISTRATION] [REGISTRATION_START_TIME] [REGISTRATION_DURATION] [SALE_START_TIME] [SALE_DURATION]